linode/docs/docs/products/tools/marketplace/guides/plex/index.md

     You now have an established SSH connection to your Plex Server Linode in your terminal, and can also access the Plex web interface from your workstation browser.

 1. Enter `http://localhost:8888/web` into your workstation browser to access the Plex Server setup web interface.
-Enter your Plex account username and password to proceed with the setup process.
+Enter your Plex account username and password to proceed with the setup.

     ![Plex Login Screen](plex-login.png "Plex login screen.")